MorpheusAIs/Docs/!KEYDOCS README FIRST!/Steps of Phased AMM Deployment.md

 ## Phase 2: Creation of the Liquidity Pool on May 8th.
 12:00PM UTC

-After the tokens issued to the protection fund become liquid, a portion of these will be paired with stETH contributed by capital providers during the bootstrapping phase.
-(See Details)
-The Morpheus multi-sig will create a liquidity pool using Uniswap on Arbitrum

 - Step 1: Create the MOR/wETH Pool.
-      - 52% of the stETH accumulated during the bootstrapping phase will be paired with 50,309 MOR tokens
+      - 52% of the stETH accumulated during the bootstrapping phase will be paired with 50,309 MOR tokens on Uniswap
       - The pool fee will be set to .3%
 - Step 2: Create second liquidity position in MOR/wETH Pool
       - Set a full range up to the initial launch price of MOR

 Note: The Morpheus multi-sig will establish the main pool on Arbitrum.
 All liquidity from capital providers will be concentrated there.
 Presumably, other market participants will create additional liquidity pools elsewhere.